 Dill doesn’t like: lots of shade, intense heat, drying out, falling over

-In other words, find a sunny spot with some wind protection.
+In other words, find a sunny spot that gets 6-8 hours of sunlight, with some wind protection.
 Dill does well against a wall or trellis for some support.
 Staking is another option.

 How to take care of a potted dill plant on your deck or patio

 Many herbs are great edible plants for a container garden – they’re small and not overly fussy about conditions.
 Even with minimal care they can produce enough to use in your kitchen throughout the growing season.
 And drying or preserving them gives you plenty for winter.